LibreCAD/docs/guides/cmdline.rst

 *Tab completion* can be used on the command line when entering commands.
 Enter a partial command such as "cir" followed by press [Tab] will complete the command to "circle".
 If text entered is not unique to a single command the command output will show all the possible commands starting with the text provided.
 For example, typing [c] and pressing [Tab] will list "circle", "circle2", "circle3", "circlecr" and "cut" in the command output.

 The available commands are shown in the :ref:`Tools<tools>` reference.
+Many of the commands have multiple forms.
+For exmple the *2 points* line tools can be selected on the command line by typing "l", "li" or "line".

 ..
 Next edit: